Ground proximity warning system: Late warning or improper response

 The occurrence of a GPWS alert typically happens at a time of high workload and nearly always surprises the flight crew.
 Almost certainly, the aircraft is not where the pilot thinks it should be, and the response to a GPWS warning can be late in these circumstances.
 Warning time can also be short if the aircraft is flying into steep terrain since the downward-looking radio altimeter is the primary sensor used for the warning calculation.
 The EGPWS improves terrain awareness and warning times by introducing the Terrain Display and the Terrain Data Base Look Ahead protection.

 Incidents

 In commercial and airline operations, there are legally mandated procedures that must be followed should an EGPWS caution or warning occur.
 Both pilots must respond and act accordingly once the alert has been issued.
-An Indonesian captain has been charged with manslaughter for not adhering to these procedures.
+In Indonesia, the captain of Garuda Indonesia Flight 200 was charged with manslaughter for not adhering to these procedures.

 In 2015, Air France Flight 953 (a Boeing 777-200ER aircraft) avoided controlled flight into terrain after the EGPWS detected Mount Cameroon in the aircraft's flight path.
-The Pilot flying immediately responded to the initial TERRAIN AHEAD PULL UP warning.
+The pilot flying immediately responded to the initial warning from the EGPWS.